 Died: July 27, 2010

-Jack sorted through numerous scholarship offers before accepting a full ride from Ohio State in 1967.
-Though recruited as a running back, Jack became a full-time defensive player on the suggestion of assistant Lou Holtz, who convinced head coach Woody Hayes that his aggressive tackling would make him a difference-maker.
-Jack was an First Team All-Big 10 as a sophomore, junior and senior, and a consensus All-American in 1969 and 1970.
+Jack had initially eyed Syracuse as the next stop on his football journey, hoping to follow in the footsteps of his favorite player, Jim Brown.
+But Woody Hayes personally recruited him and convinced him to pick Ohio State instead.
+Though recruited as a running back, Jack became a full-time defensive player on the suggestion of assistant Lou Holtz, who convinced \Hayes that his aggressive tackling would make him a difference-maker.
+Jack was First Team All-Big 10 as a sophomore, junior and senior, a consensus All-American in 1969 and a unanimous choice in 1970.
 He was named national Defensive Player of the Year as a senior and finished 7th in the Heisman Trophy voting.
-Buckeyes QB Rex Kern finished 5th.
 The 1968 team was crowned national champions, while the 1970 team was ranked #2.

 Jack was selected by the Oakland Raiders in the first round of the 1971 NFL Draft.
 The Raiders also got Phil Villapiano,and Clarence Davis in the same draft.
 Jack won the starting job at free safety and set the tone for his career in his first regular season game, when he knocked Colts’ tight ends Tom Mitchell and John Mackey out of the game.
 Jack picked off 4 passes in each of his first two seasons.
 He was part of Oakland’s “Soul Patrol” secondary along with George Atkinson, Willie Brown and Skip Thomas.